5 Most Popular Strings for Badminton Racket in 2025

 June 3, 2025

 Professional and seasoned badminton players know that their racket’s performance highly depends on the quality of its strings.
 The network of nylon or multifilament does more work during play than people realise.
-Every badminton player has hir or her own preference when it comes to choosing a string — whether it’s thickness, tension or material.
+Every badminton player has his or her own preference when it comes to choosing a string — whether it is thickness, tension or material.
 With many string options available, it can be overwhelming for players shopping online.
 In this blog, we will discuss the five most popular strings among professionals.
 If your racket is due for a restring, consider choosing one from this list.

 Top 5 Badminton Strings in the UK Right Now

-The following strings —Yonex BG80 Power, Ashway Zymax 66 Fire, Yonex BG65, Li-Ning No.1 and Yonex BG66 Ultimax— have been selected based on their popularity among players for delivering consistent performance, excellent feel and greater reliability.
+The following strings — Yonex BG80 Power, Ashway Zymax 66 Fire, Yonex BG65, Li-Ning No.1 and Yonex BG66 Ultimax — have been selected based on their popularity among players for delivering consistent performance, excellent feel and greater reliability.

 1. Yonex BG80 Power

 Yonex BG80 Power will give an all-around explosive performance.
 It is one of the best-selling strings in the UK, popular on platforms like Amazon.
-Known for its aggressive feel and tension retention qualities, this string is a combination of YONEX original high-intensity nylon multifilament and high-modulus Vectran to provide a solid feel and powerful smash.
+Known for its aggressive feel and tension retention qualities, this string is a combination of Yonex original high-intensity nylon multifilament and high-modulus Vectran to provide a solid feel and powerful smash.
 Intermediate to advanced players who value good repulsion combined with comfort prefer this string.
 Gauge: 0.68 mm

 2. Ashaway Zymax 66 Fire

 Ashaway Zymax 66 Fire is preferred by a number of badminton players in the UK.
-This string holds up well under regular use offering a great balance between control and strength.
-This Yonex string The ZyMax Fire series delivers durability, power, and precision.
+This string holds up well under regular use, offering a great balance between control and strength.
+The ZyMax Fire series delivers durability, power, and precision.
 Its BETA Polymer ZyWeaVe core minimises tension loss, ensuring consistent performance.
 Wrapped in a high-tenacity microfilament wear surface, it is heat resistant, which enhances its durability while keeping shots crisp and controlled.
 It is perfect for players who demand reliability and precision in every rally, featuring explosive smashes, pinpoint accuracy, and a solid feel.
 Gauge: 0.66 mm

 3. Yonex BG65